 There were no images of AHAE, or even a biography of the artist that we noticed at the exhibition, perhaps a conscious decision not to detract from the power of the message of the show.
 But back home we discovered that there is a lot more to this Korean ‘photographer’ than this relatively late-in-his-career project.
 Click here to find more on his website.

-Of course many public garden spaces throughout central Paris are laid out very formally with displays of annual bedding which in July are starting to fill out.
+Many public garden spaces throughout central Paris are laid out very formally with displays of annual bedding which in July are starting to fill out.
 I’d taken the reworking of the Victorian gardener William Robinson’s book ‘Wild Gardening’ by Rick Darke, as holiday reading, and it was fascinating to see how over a hundred years ago Robinson was railing at the effort, expense and habitat destruction necessary to create such displays of formal bedding plants.

-….. (a tiny fraction of the bedding used at the Jardin de Luxembourg, Paris)
+A tiny fraction of the bedding used at the Jardin de Luxembourg, Paris.

-…. (pretty much the only flower type getting insect visits was this single yellow Dahlia)…
+Pretty much the only flower type getting insect visits was this single yellow Dahlia.

-We returned home to find that the the buds of the Japanese Water Iris, which we’d bought last year at East Bergholt plant nursery in dry Suffolk, still hadn’t opened, and that it had been so cool that the weeds hadn’t engulfed everything.
+We returned home to find that the buds of the Japanese water Iris, ensata ‘Caprician Butterfly’ which we’d bought last year at East Bergholt plant nursery in dry Suffolk, still hadn’t opened, and that it had been so cool that the weeds hadn’t engulfed everything.

 And so we opened the Velux rooflight in the bedroom to air the room, and forgetting to close it as we pulled the blind down as darkness fell, I was woken by a different and happier sort of swallow chatter this morning, as surviving chicks sat and nattered on the satellite catenary wire as a grey but warm and dry dawn suffused the valley.

-Alchemilla mollis and Fox and Cubs… Oh and some BLUE SKY….
+Alchemilla mollis and Fox and Cubs.
+Oh, and some BLUE SKY.

-….Hydrangea macrophylla and Geranium psilestemon….
+Hydrangea macrophylla and Geranium psilostemon.